michaelfm1211/totp/README.md

 ### Building
 totp depends on openssl.
 If you want to build the man page too, you will need [scdoc](https://sr.ht/~sircmpwn/scdoc/).
-Just run `make` or `make install` to compileor compile and install the program.
+Just run `make` or `make install` to compile or compile and install the program.

 ### Warning
 totp stores your secret keys in plaintext.
 In the future this will probably